 Lower frequency settings lets you find objects that are deeper in the soil, and the higher frequencies help find smaller objects.

-c) Battery Voltage – More is Better
+Battery Voltage – More is Better

 Likewise, be sure you buy batteries that are listed at 1.5 volts each.
 Some manufacturers have switched to selling batteries listed at 1.2 volts each, instead of the standard 1.5 volts.

-TIP: Change your batteries frequently.
+Metal Detecting Tip: Change your batteries frequently.
 This applies to all detecting modes, but it helps substantially in silver hunting.
 A detector that takes four AAA batteries at 1.5 volts each should register near the upper limit of 6.0 volts DC.
 If each battery drops to 1.1 volts, that is a loss of 27% in power output.

 Metal Detector Coil Type for Silver

-a) Metal Detector Coil Diameter
+Metal Detector Coil Diameter

 In general, the larger the coil the deeper you will be able to detect coins.
 Very large coils, however can be heavy and difficult to handle for long periods of time.
 The standard round coil will produce a magnetic field that is essentially bowl shaped.
 An elongated coil will produce a field that is shaped like an oval bowl.

-b) DD Coil – Best for Silver Detecting?
+DD Coil – Best for Silver Detecting?